The Board is responsible for formulating, reviewing and approving the Company’s strategies, budgets and corporate actions.

-Appointed on 1 July 2014: Chair of Audit and Remuneration Committees.
+Appointed on 1 July 2014: Chair of Audit Committee.

 William Henbrey has more than 30 years’ experience in the gaming industry and is a Chartered Accountant.
 A partner at BDO London from 1978 until his retirement in 2006, William headed up the firm’s Betting and Gaming Unit within the Leisure and Hospitality Group.
 He has acted as both business assurance and financial adviser to a wide range of clients in the sector, both private and public in the UK and internationally, on business and strategic planning, flotations, acquisitions and disposals.

 William’s clients have included Coral, Pleasurama, Tote and Boylesports.
 He has also advised a number of online gaming businesses including 888, Aspinalls Online, Betbull, Bowman International, Empire Poker, Fairground Gaming, FireOne and St Minver.

 Tony Fabrizi, CEO

 Originally appointed a non-executive director in August 2011, and appointed CEO in July 2012.

 Tony Fabrizi qualified as a chartered accountant with KPMG in 1986 and joined James Capel (later HSBC Investment Bank) in 1987.
 He worked in corporate finance and spent eight years undertaking UK transactions, becoming a director in 1993.
 During his last three years at HSBC he was responsible for the other financial and fund management activities within corporate broking.